Idaho Possession Of A Controlled Substance With Intent To Deliver

 Idaho takes a strict stance on drug crimes.
 A conviction can have serious, even life-changing, short and long term consequences affecting your freedom, future, employment, personal relationships, and reputation.

-Idaho Drug Crimes - Possession With Intent To Distribute, Deliver, Or Manufacture
+Idaho Possession Of A Controlled Substance With Intent To Distribute, Deliver, Or Manufacture

 Under Idaho law it is a felony for any person to manufacture, deliver, or possess with intent to manufacture or deliver a controlled substance.
 The penalty for doing so is dictated by what schedule the drug is considered.